-Our Champion-framed Yamaha was set up specifically for Dirt Track TT, Flat Track, and Rough Scrambles dirt track racing.
-TT is the English term for Tourist Trophy—a track set up with right and left-hand turns and jumps.
-And “scrambles” was the early term in the U.S. for Motocross—a light version with tracks that were more groomed rather than the rugged terrain of today’s SuperCross and outdoor Motocross tracks.
+My Champion Yamaha was set up for TT, Flat Track and Rough Scrambles dirt track racing.
+TT is the English term for “Tourist Trophy” a dirt track with right and left-hand turns and jumps.
+“Rough Scrambles” was the early term in the U.S. for Motocross, they were more groomed compared the rugged terrain of today’s SuperCross and outdoor Motocross tracks.

-We bought two engines from Yamaha of Montclair a 250cc and 360cc and modified them for optimal speed and reliability.
-We had a couple versions of custom tuned exhaust pipes fabricated by Dick Haycock from Chino CA, he made every pipe from rolled sheet metal and Oxy-Fuel welded them together.
+We bought two engines from Yamaha of Montclair a 250cc and 360cc and modified them for speed and reliability.
+We had custom tuned exhaust pipes fabricated by Dick Haycock from Chino CA. Dick made every pipe by hand from rolled sheet metal and Oxy-Fuel welded them together.